Tomi Francis

 Totalism

 Supervised by Prof. Hilary Greaves and Dr. Teruji Thomas.
-Currently under examination.
 [Manuscript]

-A paper arguing that the Procreation Asymmetry is less compelling than it is commonly assumed (under review).
+A paper arguing that the Procreation Asymmetry is less compelling than it is commonly assumed.
 [Link to draft]

-A paper providing an impossibility theorem regarding avoidance of the Repugnant Conclusion which does not appeal to the Mere Addition Principle or any fellow-traveller (under review).
-[Link to draft]
+A paper providing an impossibility theorem regarding avoidance of the Repugnant Conclusion which does not appeal to the Mere Addition Principle or any fellow-traveller.
+(Under review, link omitted).

 Papers under construction (I don't have publicly shareable versions of these, but email me if you're interested in seeing early versions.)